Core Research Areas

 - Neural Plasticity and Neurorehabilitation (Sook-Lei Liew)

 - Social Cognitive Neuroscience (Lisa Aziz-Zadeh)

-Sensory Integration, Engagement, and Family Life (SIEFL)
+Sensory Integration, Engagement, and Family Life for People with Autism and Related Neurodevelopmental Disorders (SIEFL)

 The SIEFL core was founded in 2012 to grow a translational science research program targeting individuals with autism and related disorders, their families, and the clinicians who serve them.

 - Boundary Crossings (Mary Lawlor)

 - Neural Mechanisms of Sensorimotor Integration (Stefanie Bodison)